LessLawn.com... when lawn isn't your ideal landscape

 Can't decide?
 How about a combination?
 Here are just a few enticing possibilities:

-• For a tiny pond with huge impact, leave a paver or two out of your patio and construct a pond in the gap.
+• For a tiny pond with huge impact, leave a paver or two out of your patio and construct a mini-pond in the gap.

 • Make a pond with an island in the center for planting, and create a wildlife sanctuary inaccessible to mainland predators.